-The New Audi Q8 Is Available At The Audi Center Taganka
+The new Audi Q8 is available at the Audi Center Taganka

 There is a modern digital zone, meeting rooms and a comfortable client area at the Audi Center Taganka dealership.
 Charging stations for electric vehicles with simultaneous charging of several electric cars are provided for visitors.
 The service area occupies 680 sq. m.
 It has a capacity of 60 cars per day.

-ï¿1⁄2We have prepared the most favorable purchase conditions for everyone who wants to become the owner of a restyled version of the Audi Q8, ï¿1⁄2 Alexey Zabelkin Director of the Division Taganka of Avtodom Group of Companies, commented. ï¿1⁄2 Special service conditions, additional preferences from the sales department and branded Audi accessories for the whole family will be provided to the first buyers of a new car at our dealership.ï¿1⁄2
+“We have prepared the most favorable purchase conditions for everyone who wants to become the owner of a restyled version of the Audi Q8, – Alexey Zabelkin Director of the Division Taganka of Avtodom Group of Companies, commented. – Special service conditions, additional preferences from the sales department and branded Audi accessories for the whole family will be provided to the first buyers of a new car at our dealership.”

 Legal Disclaimer: